-Well, I think I’ve discovered a lot but one thing that tops it all is, I’m more intentional about everything I do now compared to when I initially started.
+Well, I think I’ve discovered a lot but one thing that tops it all is, that I’m more intentional about everything I do now compared to when I initially started.

-I discovered I am too much of a risk taker, which is a good thing but can also be a bad thing, so I take more time in making decisions now.
+I discovered I am too much of a risk-taker, which is a good thing but can also be a bad thing, so I take more time in making decisions now.